jwrpalmer99/indy-dice-stats/README.md

 - Tracks roll distributions by player, action type, die type, and session/date.
 - Trend view over time for the selected die (click the Distribution title).
+- Streaks heatmap view (click the Distribution title to cycle views).
 - Supports standard D&D 5e rolls and Midi-QOL workflows.
 - GM-only tools for reset, visibility, and fake data generation.
 - Compare selected players side-by-side.
 - Filters for action type, die type, session, and save/check detail.
 - Uses Foundry Application V2 UI with light/dark mode aware styling.
 - Sockets ensure everyone is kept up to date as rolls happen.
+- Generate fake roll data in module settings so you can try it out!

 ## Requirements